The Tip will be built on the islet of Redmolen, a part of Inner Nordhavn.

 The façade's varying degrees of openness.

-The façade concept for the circular multi-user office building has been deliberately designed with the aim of establishing good daylight conditions and views throughout the building and lowering the energy consumption for cooling.
+The façade concept for the circular multi-user office building has been deliberately designed with the aim of establishing good daylight conditions and views throughout the building.

-The façade design is based on a radiation analysis, creating a more energy-efficient result and creating a varied and diverse façade expression.
+The façade design is based on a radiation analysis, balancing daylight in the interior spaces, while creating a varied and diverse façade expression.

 To reduce glare, façade elements are narrower towards the west, south and east of the building, where the façade is the most exposed to daylight.
 Towards the west, north and east, the façade gradually opens up, letting in more light and allowing for panoramic views of the north coast and across Øresund, the narrow sound separating Denmark from Sweden.

-The building’s large atrium is designed as a giant greenhouse that cleans the air by absorbing the CO₂ generated by the employees working in the building.
+The building’s large atrium is designed as a giant greenhouse to be enjoyed by employees working in the building.

-Users of the Tip share a green and blue landscape that offers easy access to fresh air and the waterfront.
-Studies indicate that a walk or break in nature can improve performance on creative, problem-solving tasks by 50%.
+Users of The Tip share a green and blue landscape that offers easy access to fresh air and the waterfront.

 The rooftop garden is a green belt flanking the circular skylight, an intimate landscape that offers shelter and seating.
 Towards the edge, the landscape opens up to stunning panoramic views.